lambda-iitgn/phys-lambda/README.md

-# Physical Implementation of Lamba
+# Physical Implementation of the Lambda Calculus
-read it